dataWizard7957/medical-rag-assistant/README.md

 ## Problem

 Medical professionals often need reliable information from large medical manuals containing thousands of pages.
-Standard language models may generate **hallucinated responses** when answering domain-specific questions.
+Traditional LLMs:
+- Lack domain grounding
+- Can produce hallucinated or unsafe responses

-This project addresses the problem using a **RAG pipeline** that retrieves relevant sections from the medical manual and generates answers based only on those sections.
+This project addresses the problem by:

+- Retrieving relevant medical context
+- Forcing the model to generate answers only from trusted sources

 ---